 People use dandelion for conditions such as swelling (inflammation) of the tonsils (tonsillitis), infections of the kidney, bladder, or urethra (urinary tract infections or UTIs), and many others, but there is no good scientific evidence to support these uses.

-How does it work?Dandelion contains chemicals that may increase urine production and decrease swelling (inflammation).
+How does it work?Dandelion contains chemicals that may increase urine production, prevent crystals from forming in the urine, and decrease swelling (inflammation).

 Uses & Effectiveness

 - Swelling (inflammation) of the tonsils (tonsillitis).
 Early research shows that people who have had their tonsils removed recover faster if they eat soup containing dandelion compared to those who eat soup without dandelion.

 - Infections of the kidney, bladder, or urethra (urinary tract infections or UTIs).
 A specific combination of dandelion root and leaf extracts of another herb called uva ursi taken by mouth seems to help reduce the number of UTIs in women.
 In this combination, uva ursi is used because it seems to kill bacteria, and dandelion is used to increase urine flow.
 However, this combination should not be used long-term because it is not known if uva ursi is safe for extended use.

 - Upset stomach.

 - Intestinal gas (flatulence).

 - Other conditions.

 Side Effects & SafetyWhen taken by mouth: Dandelion is LIKELY SAFE for most people when taken by mouth in the amounts commonly found in food.
 It is POSSIBLY SAFE when taken by mouth in medicinal amounts (larger amounts than those found in food).
 Taking dandelion by mouth might cause allergic reactions, stomach discomfort, diarrhea, or heartburn in some people.